ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Introduction

-As depicted in Figure~\ref{fig:introduction-new}, neither existing IFDL methods nor MLLMs adequately address the complexities inherent in the IFDL challenge.
-To this end, we introduce ForgeryGPT, a novel framework that advances the IFDL task by capturing high-order forensics knowledge correlations of forged images from diverse linguistic feature spaces, while enabling explainable generation and interactive dialogue through a newly designed Large Language Model (LLM) architecture.
-This allows for more nuanced detection and analysis of image manipulations, as well as enhancing transparency in the detection process.
-Moreover, ForgeryGPT autonomously detects the presence of forgeries without the need for manual threshold settings and generates precise forgery localization masks through the integrated FL-Expert, offering a comprehensive solution to IFDL task.
-Concretely, ForgeryGPT consists of three primary components: an Image Encoder, a customized Mask-Aware Forgery Extractor, and a Large Language Model.
-Given an input image, the model generates a forgery mask, which is combined with text instructions.
-These inputs are tokenized and transformed into token embeddings, forming image, mask, and text tokens.
-These interleaved tokens are then processed by the LLM to achieve fine-grained forgery detection and understanding.
-A key enhancement in ForgeryGPT is the introduction of learnable prompt tokens, which are inserted between image and mask tokens.
-These prompts act as connectors between the different modality spaces, facilitating efficient information transfer and cross-modal integration.
-The Image Encoder plays a pivotal role in aligning the visual features with the LLM's feature space, ensuring consistent representation by capturing and mapping complex visual details.
-To enhance the model's sensitivity to forged regions and forgery patterns, as well as its accuracy and robustness, the Mask-Aware Forgery Extractor is designed to capture both pixel-level forgery details and mask-level visual patterns, significantly strengthening model’s capacity for IFDL.
-Within the Mask-Aware Forgery Extractor, the Forgery Localization Expert (FL-Expert) and the Mask Encoder are integral components that improve the extraction and understanding of forgery mask.
-The FL-Expert leverages a CLIP-based architecture, augmented by an Object-agnostic Forgery Prompt and a Vocabulary-enhanced Vision Encoder, to proficiently learn complex forgery details and enable manipulation localization at semantic knowledge level.
-The Object-agnostic Forgery Prompt is dedicated to learning generalized text prompts independent of specific objects, allowing the model to effectively excavate latent contextual knowledge across diverse forgery scenarios.
-The Vocabulary-enhanced Vision Encoder extends the pre-trained CLIP vision encoder by integrating an additional trainable visual vocabulary network, which enriches the original encoder’s coarse-grained visual understanding with fine-grained insights.
-This improves the model’s ability to recognize subtle forgery patterns by enriching its comprehension and absorption of forgery-related information within the existing visual feature space.
-Finally, the Mask Encoder generates mask tokens that are expertly aligned with the LLM's feature space.
-This ensures that the representations of forgery masks and text are precisely integrated, facilitating accurate and contextually grounded forgery detection and localization.
+To address these limitations, as illustrated in Figure~\ref{fig:introduction-new}, we introduce ForgeryGPT, a novel framework that substantially advances IFDL by modeling high-order forensic knowledge correlations within forged images across diverse linguistic feature spaces.
+Simultaneously, it enables explainable reasoning and interactive dialogue through a customized Large Language Model (LLM).
+This design supports more nuanced forgery analysis, enhances the interpretability, and improves the transparency throughout the detection process.
+Unlike traditional approaches, ForgeryGPT conducts forgery detection without manually defined thresholds and generates accurate localization masks via an integrated Forgery Localization Expert (FL-Expert), providing an end-to-end and explainable solution for IFDL.
+Specifically, the framework consists of three components: an Image Encoder, a Mask-Aware Forgery Extractor, and a Large Language Model.
+Given an input image, ForgeryGPT first predicts a forgery mask and pairs it with textual instructions; these multimodal inputs are embedded into image, mask, and text tokens, interleaved, and fed into the LLM for fine-grained detection and reasoning.
+ForgeryGPT additionally introduces learnable prompt tokens between image and mask tokens to bridge modality gaps and facilitate cross-modal information fusion.
+The Image Encoder captures rich spatial details and projects them into a unified embedding space to maintain vision--language feature alignment.
+To further enhance sensitivity to tampering artifacts and strengthen the robustness, the Mask-Aware Forgery Extractor is developed to capture both pixel-level forgery patterns and mask-level contextual cues.
+This design significantly boosts the model’s capacity for fine-grained IFDL.
+Within it, the FL-Expert and Mask Encoder serve as the two essential components responsible for forgery mask extraction and semantic refinement.
+The FL-Expert, built upon a CLIP architecture, is augmented with an Object-agnostic Forgery Prompt and a Vocabulary-enhanced Vision Encoder.
+This dual augmentation allows the module to capture intricate forgery evidence through cross-modal reasoning and facilitate manipulation localization at the semantic knowledge level.
+Specifically, the Object-agnostic Forgery Prompt learns category-independent prompts, allowing effective mining of latent forensic knowledge across diverse manipulations.
+Meanwhile, the Vocabulary-enhanced Vision Encoder extends the CLIP vision encoder with a trainable visual vocabulary network, enriching coarse representations with fine-grained visual cues and improving localization of subtle tampering traces within the CLIP feature space.
+Finally, the Mask Encoder converts forgery masks into tokens aligned with the LLM feature space, enabling seamless fusion with text embeddings for context-grounded detection and localization.